 "They haven't actually been teachers and can't share that classroom experience with the teachers or with the schools they're inspecting," she said.

-"I'd be very interested to know how Ofsted assures itself that all the people involved in inspections do in fact meet the best of those criteria."'Back to basics'
+"I'd be very interested to know how Ofsted assures itself that all the people involved in inspections do in fact meet the best of those criteria."

 Most inspectors are now freelancers employed through private contractors.

 In the past there was room in the system for those with no classroom experience because these "lay inspectors" as they were known, only examined areas of the school which were not related to teaching.